How I Use the FOH Restaurant Risk Assessment Template in Pilla

 What good answers look like:

-"It's not that loud." — Noise damage occurs at lower levels than you might expect.
-Measure and control it.
+"It's not that loud."
+Noise damage occurs at lower levels than people expect.
+Measure it.
+If you have to raise your voice to be heard at arm's length, it's too loud.

 13. Extra Hazards